coders-info/modular-code/README.md

 The technique of modular programming emphasizes splitting computer programs into independent, interchangeable modules.
 These modules contain everything essential to execute a single aspect of software functionality.

++ By breaking down code into smaller, more manageable sections, it becomes easier to understand, debug, and test.
++ Modules can be reused in different projects or contexts, and can be easily adapted or replaced if needed.
++ Modules can also be developed, maintained, and documented separately, allowing for smoother integration when combined.

+Modular programming aims to ease software development and maintenance by breaking larger programs into smaller parts.
+It makes the software development consistent, faster, and flexible.

 + Expectations describing
 + Requirements:
   + **Interface** between Components, Communication layer